BattModels/asimtools/paper.md

 possible without user intervention.
-Additionally, simulation protocols can be chained together if they have dependent results irrespective of whether they are run in slurm in different environments or in a console without user intervention.
+Additionally, simulation protocols can be chained together if they have dependent results irrespective of whether they are run in slurm in different environments or in a console without user Intervention with multiple examples provided.
 This means that once an asimmodule is written to perform a single simulation protocol using ASIMTools principles, it can immediately be run with any defined input structure, calculator on any computing environment at scale.

-Below is an example sim_input.yaml for performing a number of singlepoint calculations on strucutures with different lattice constants.
+Below is an example sim_input.yaml for performing a number of singlepoint calculations on structures with different lattice constants.
 Because the calc_input.yaml, env_input.yaml and asimmodule were already defined before, they need not be defined again.
+The `key_sequence` determines the key that will be distributed with the values in `array_values`.
+In the example below, the sequence defines the lattice parameter a that is nested within image that is itself in args.

 ```
 asimmodule: workflows.sim_array